6 years later, Sandy victims want to finally 'cross the finish li

 Of the nearly 8,000 New Jersey families that qualified for federal funds to help rebuild, rehabilitate or elevate their homes after Superstorm Sandy, 19 percent still haven't finished their projects or received the green light to move back in.

-"It's pretty distressing," said Atlantic City resident Sharon Zippia, who travels daily from her rental home to her actual home that was flooded by 28 inches of water and sewage in late October 2012.
+"It's pretty distressing," said Atlantic City resident Sharon Zappia, who travels daily from her rental home to her actual home that was flooded by 28 inches of water and sewage in late October 2012.

 Zippia received $150,000 from the state's Reconstruction, Rehabilitation, Elevation, and Mitigation (RREM) Program, but the actual cost of getting her home back into livable shape is more than double that.

-"I now stand about $50,000 short of completing the project," Zippia said.
+"I now stand about $50,000 short of completing the project," Zappia said.
 "I see the home possibly going back into foreclosure."

-Zippia said she's one of three homes on her block that are "incomplete."
+Zappia said she's one of three homes on her block that are "incomplete."

 These folks, and many others, are looking for what they're calling "cross the finish line" funds to help them finally put Sandy in the rear-view mirror.
 And they think a good chunk of this financial help can come from about $1.2 billion in Sandy recovery funding the state still has on hand.